 ALERT!
 Twin Peaks, Group, and Alamo Campgrounds are closed as of Sunday, March 29th, 2020.
 All campers must vacate campsites by 11:00 am on March 29th.

-You can camp in one of the two campgrounds within the monument.
+You can camp in one of two campgrounds within the monument.
 They have different amenities and offer campers a choice between modern comforts and rustic wilderness.
-However, at either campground you may see the desert, dark sky subtlety iluminated by countless stars or shadows that are awakened under a full moon's glow.
+You may see the desert, dark sky subtlety illuminated by countless stars or shadows that are awakened under a full moon's glow at either campground.
 Songs of coyotes or the hum of a breeze may lull you to sleep.
 Awaken with a blazing sunrise and hike one of the trails that originate at the campgrounds.

-Camping fees are $12.00 per night.
+Camping fees are $20.00 per night.
 Holders of the Senior or Access Pass receive a 50% discount on camping.
-Advance reservations are not accepted but there are usually sites available even on the weekends.
-Please call, 520-387-6849 on the day of your arrival for campground status.

 - Advance reservations are are required during our peak season (January through March) by visiting Recreation.gov or by calling 1-877-444-6777.

 - During the off season, (April through December) sites are first-come first-served and you can self-register or pay at the Kris Eggle Visitor Center.

 - If you require additonal information about the Twin Peaks campground call the visitor center at 520-387-6849.